Using the $W$ as a Standard Candle to Reach the Top: Calibrating Energy Correlator Based Top Mass Measurements

 We define the ratio

-Here the denominator is the standard two-point EEC, while the numerator, $T(\zeta,0,\infty)$, is the correlator of Eq.~\eqref{eq:observable}, with no cuts on the asymmetry $\zeta_A$, or smallest angle, $\zeta_S$.
-Note that this observable is nearly identical to the standard ratio of projected correlators \cite{Chen:2020vvp}, with the only difference being that we take $\zeta$ in the three-point EEC to be the average of the long and medium side, as compared to the longest side as done in \cite{Chen:2020vvp} since we find that this is better behaved in the peak region.
-When defined in this way, the two-point and the three-point EEC defined by $T(\zeta,0,\infty)$ have related leading non-perturbative corrections in the peak region, leading to a cancellation in the ratio.
-The cancellation has been shown for massless jets \cite{Chen:2020vvp} and also holds for jets from electroweak decays, which can be computed by boosting the massless results \cite{Feige:2012vc}, as will be discussed in the forthcoming companion paper. \fig{candle} shows this observable for different values of the jet $p_T$, illustrating the beautiful peak structure.
-In the inset, we show the robustness of the peak to hadronization.
+where the denominator is the standard two-point EEC, while the numerator, $T(\zeta,0,\infty)$, is the correlator of \eq{observable}, with no cuts on the asymmetry $\zeta_A$, or smallest angle, $\zeta_S$.
+Note that this observable is nearly identical to the standard ratio of projected correlators~\cite{Chen:2020vvp}, with the only difference being that we take $\zeta$ in the three-point EEC to be the average of the long and medium side, as compared to the longest side as done in \Refcite{Chen:2020vvp} since we find that this is better behaved in the peak region.
+When defined in this way, the two- and the three-point EEC in $W(\zeta)$ have closely related leading nonperturbative corrections in the peak region.
+Specifically, these nonperturbative effects partly arise from the (boosted) Sudakov region involving the same soft function in the numerator and denominator of the $W(\zeta)$, such that they cancel at leading logarithmic accuracy~\cite{Feige:2012vc}.
+Furthermore, the nonperturbative corrections of the kind that appear in the collinear limit of projected EECs cancel in the same way in the $W(\zeta)$ ratio as they do for massless jets~\cite{Chen:2020vvp}. \Fig{candle} shows this observable for different values of the jet $p_T$, illustrating the resulting peak structure.
+The inset shows shifts in the peak due to hadronization and the UE.
+We will show below that these shifts are highly correlated with those in the top quark peak, and arise solely due to shifts in the $p_{T, \mathrm{jet}}$ distribution.

-In addition to its robustness, this observable can be computed to high perturbative orders in the peak region using a factorization theorem building on \cite{Moult:2018jzp,Gao:2019ojf}, which will be presented in a companion paper.
+In addition to its robustness, this observable can be computed to high perturbative orders in the peak region using a factorization theorem building on \Refscite{Moult:2018jzp,Gao:2019ojf}, which we leave to future work.
 Combined, these features provide us with a well-calibrated standard candle in the complex LHC hadronic environment.
 To our knowledge, such an approach has not previously been used in precision jet substructure measurements, and it would be interesting to explore if this could be applied in other situations.